 JetBrains Rider provides IntelliSense support for almost all .NET regular expression constructs.
 In the completion list, each construct is shown with a brief description.

-In regular expressions, you can use four types of IntelliSense:
+In regular expressions, you can use the following types of IntelliSense:

 Automatic completion - triggered after the

-Smart completion (Ctrl+Alt+Space) – shows most probable elements for the current scope
+Type-Matching completion Ctrl+Shift+Space – shows most probable elements for the current scope

 You can also benefit from JetBrains Rider's Intellisense when using the Match.Groups Property.
 JetBrains Rider detects group names in the expression and suggests them in the completion list: